Accessibility Plan 2015-2025

 Message from the General Manager

 The AFA has a long and proud history of providing goods and services to the people of Ontario through the activities required to deliver our forestry mandate in Algonquin Provincial Park.
 The variety of goods and services we provide range from raw wood products to employment and information on sustainable forest management practices.
 The frequency of our encounters with people with disabilities is very different than with a large organization of many employees who encounter the general public in their everyday business.
 That does not lessen our responsibility to be aware of and respect the needs of employees, clients and the public with disabilities.
-Much of the work we have done to date in this area has been to adopt a modern formal policy, train staff and upgrade our public website and post materials to meet accessibility requirements.
+Much of the work we have done to date in this area has been to adopt a modern formal policy, train staff and upgrade our public website and posted materials to meet accessibility requirements.
+We have also committed to annually review this plan and update as required.

 The Algonquin Forestry Authority’s statement of commitment is contained within its policy statement (2009):